kingslanding01/finalOfficial/README.md

 5.The user goes to songs available in order to view songs that they purchased.

-*there is an admin page and if the user is an admin they will be to add albums to the main library and remove albums from the main library*
+*there is an admin page and if the user is an admin they will be to add albums to the main library and remove albums from the main library.*

-*user receives a 10% discount for albums purchased over $50*
+*user receives a 10% discount for albums purchased over $50.*